 by Marty Dodson

-Kim Williams signed me to my first writing deal For that, I’m forever grateful.
+Legendary songwriter Kim Williams signed me to my first writing deal and for that, I’m forever grateful.
 I absolutely wouldn’t have the life I now have if Kim had not believed in me and given me a chance.
 There is no way I will ever be able to repay the time he spent mentoring me and teaching me how to write a song.

 He quietly said “Look at me”.
 I looked at him.
 He stared into my eyes and said “No really LOOK at me.”
 I still didn’t get it.
 My head was so deep into my own “woe is me” that I couldn’t see it.